VSRomanov/Tutorial_ML-Classification/README.md

 **Objective**

-We will try to build a classifier separating different iris species according to their sepal and petal features (length and width).
+We will try to build a classifier separating different iris species (*setosa*, *versicolor*, *virginica*) according to their sepal and petal features (length and width).

 ![Irises](iris_species.png)